 With St. Patrick’s Day only a few days away, I’m continuing to share some of my favorite traditional Irish food.
-This Traditional Irish recipe for beef stew is a simple but delicious dinner time meal for families.
-Everyone in my house adores it – 3 year old and 1 year olds included!
+This Traditional Irish recipe for beef stew is a simple but delicious dinner time meal for families and frankly the best Irish stew I’ve ever had!

 There’s really nothing more warming and delicious in the dead of winter than an authentic, hearty Irish stew with beef, potatoes and carrots.
 Once spring rolls around, I like to add lamb for extra flavor but it’s just as good without it.
 In Ireland, we eat stew all year round.
 It’s a traditional dish for a reason!
 And while Pinterest may have you believe that Irish stew includes Guinness, the regular dinner-time version that Irish Mammies and Daddies cook for their families certainly does not.
 That’s just restaurants trying to make it a bit fancier ;-)

 What’s in a Traditional Irish Stew?

 An authentic Irish stew is traditionally made with beef and lamb (or mutton).
 Around here, I can usually only find lamb in the spring when it’s in season so for the rest of the year I choose to just make a beef stew with potatoes and carrots.
 You can of course add in other vegetables like turnip (I like it this way, too!) and some people add celery (which I don’t eat).

 The longer you cook the stew and allow the flavors to combine together and the potato to break down, the thicker the stew will be.
 My mom always made stew with dumplings, so the flour is those also really helps to thicken everything up.
 If by the end of the cooking process the stew is not thick enough for your liking, simply add some flour or cornstarch and cook it for another 10-15 minutes to thicken the gravy up.

 Can This Irish Stew Recipe Be Made in The Slow Cooker?